wamp-proto/wamp-proto/spec/basic.md

     [EVENT, SUBSCRIBED.Subscription|id, PUBLISHED.Publication|id, Details|dict, PUBLISH.Arguments|list]
     [EVENT, SUBSCRIBED.Subscription|id, PUBLISHED.Publication|id, Details|dict, PUBLISH.Arguments|list, PUBLISH.ArgumentsKw|dict]

+> An event is dispatched to a *Subscriber* for a given `Subscription|id` *only once*.
+On the other hand, a *Subscriber* that holds subscriptions with different `Subscription|id`s that all match a given event will receive the event on each matching subscription.

 #### CALL

 Call as originally issued by the *Caller* to the *Dealer*.